In this article, you'll learn how Maintenance by Metric lets you do the following:

-To get you started, when you update to Version 1.17, two cumulative reading types will already be defined: Running Hours and Fuel Used.
+To get you started, we provide two default cumulative reading types: Running Hours and Fuel Used.
 You can create one more cumulative reading type for whatever you need, and you can also edit or delete the Fuel Used reading type if you need something different (as long as the reading type isn't actively in use in any maintenance templates or published checklists).

 If you don't need to incorporate fuel burn, or any other cumulative reading, into your maintenance plan, you won't need to make any changes to Helm CONNECT.
 Your running hours schedules on your maintenance checklists will work the same as they did before.